Opinion: How my homophobic dad became an LGBT+ ally

-How my homophobic dad, co-founder of Birmingham Central Mosque, became an LGBT+ ally
+How my homophobic dad became an LGBT+ ally

-He made it clear that I was the “black sheep of the family”
+He made it clear that I was the ‘black sheep of the family’

 When I was 22 I fell in love with a man much older than me.
 I didn’t mean to, but I did.
 We just connected on so many levels.
 We shared many common interests and passions.

 But I was also conflicted with religious guilt.
-As a young man, coming to terms with his sexual orientation and identity as a Muslim, I tried to differentiate between what was right for me as opposed to what “religion, family and culture” expected me to do.
+As a young man coming to terms with his sexual orientation and identity as a Muslim, I tried to differentiate between what was right for me as opposed to what “religion, family and culture” expected me to do.

 I had an extremely close bond with my ummi, and our relationship was based on being honest and truthful to each other.
-But things were beginning to change, and within the constraints of young adulthood, combined with the cultural boundaries imposed by our South Asian upbringing, I couldn’t tell her everything.
+But things were beginning to change, and within the constraints of young adulthood, combined with the cultural boundaries imposed by our south Asian upbringing, I couldn’t tell her everything.
 It was at the height of Section 28 and the HIV/Aids crisis, and I was still very religiously minded.
 I didn’t want to bring shame to the family.

 I came out to my mum first, which devastated her.
 She asked questions about my whereabouts and new relationship.
 We found the strength to discuss the implications and consequences of my newfound relationship and whether she would tell dad.
-She ended the conversation with, “If it makes you happy, then I’m happy”.
+She ended the conversation with, “If it makes you happy, then I’m happy.”
 I knew that admitting I was attracted to someone of the same sex had shocked and hurt my mum, but she loved me all the same.

 My dad didn’t find out until several months later.